Bonidia/MathFeature/README.md

 ## Installing dependencies and package

+MathFeature can be run on the console, but we also provide a GUI-based platform.

 ## Docker Image - Terminal - MathFeature v1.0

 It is important to note that we consider that the Docker is installed.